eclipse-archived/codewind-docs/docs/_documentations/remote-codewind-overview.md

 Before you use Codewind remotely, complete these steps:

-1. **Install Codewind into your preferred IDE on your local computer.**
+1. **Install Codewind into your preferred IDE on your local machine.**
 For more information, select from the following IDEs:
 - [Getting started with Codewind for Eclipse](./eclipse-getting-started.html)
 - [Getting started with Codewind for VS Code](./vsc-getting-started.html)